/Online Arbitrage: Getting Started for New Amazon Sellers

 • Product cost – Your initial purchase price from the source retailer

-• Amazon FBA fees – Fulfillment and referral fees (typically 30-40% of selling price)
+• Amazon FBA fees – Fulfillment and referral fees (typically 30-40% of the price)

-• Inbound shipping – Cost to send products to Amazon warehouses
+• Inbound shipping costs – Cost to send products to Amazon warehouses

 • Storage fees – Monthly charges, especially important for slow-moving items